JieyuWu/ToyotaMod/Toyota-Lexus.md

 Road Sign Assist | RSA* | The thing that displays speed limit and stop signs on your dash.
 Lane Tracing Assist | LTA | The stock feature that enables lane centering or lane keeping while using DRCC

-* RSA Is not available on Canadian sold TSS2 Models.
+* RSA Is not available on Canadian sold TSS2.0 or TSS2.5+ Models.

 # openpilot Capabilities